StevenDavisTechNotes/MultiRepoNavigator/roadmap.md

 - The following actions have buttons
   - Display opens a modal with the function source code
   - Transform opens a modal with transformed function source code
-  - Untransform opens a modal with function source code transformation reversed
+  - Reverse transform opens a modal with function source code transformation reversed

 ## Source Code Editor